Home

 The Huber Heights Amateur Radio Club (HHARC), Call Sign NO8I, supports two repeaters located just north of the city of Huber Heights, Ohio.
 The frequencies are 442.950+ PL 118.8 Hz and 224.300- PL 123.0 Hz.

 The Huber Heights Amateur Radio Club welcomes everyone interested in Amateur Radio (whether licensed or not).
 Please feel free to attend our meetings.
+We pride ourselves on mentoring others.
+(Note to people new to amateur radio – A net (see the sidebar on the right) is an event in which we participate using our radios; we do not meet at a physical location.)

 10 am to noon at